bhs100/RazorPay-UI-Clone/README.md

 ## How to Run

 - Clone the repository
-- Run npm install in the terminal
+- Run `npm install` in the terminal
--Start the application with npm run start
+- Start the application with `npm run start`